sshehrozali/db-to-csv/README.md

     inside database and stores in the form of nested list.Now another CSV file is opened as <i>csvfile</i> and <i><csv_writer</i> object is created to write rows inside .CSV file and fieldnames.
     <br>
-    After writing all rows successfully the program prints a success message on the terminal window.
+    After writing all rows successfully the program prints a success message on the terminal window.</p>